JNavas2/Page-Mail/README.md

 # Page Mail

-**Send the current page by Gmail® or Outlook® with the page title, selected text, and URL—easily.**
+**Send the current page by Gmail®, Outlook®, or your email link handler (mailto:) with the page title, selected text, and URL—easily.**

 ---